eclipse-tractusx/traceability-foss/docs/user-manual.md

 ##### Traction battery code data

 If the asset has the "traction battery code" aspect model, an additional section underneath will be displayed.
-In this section there are detailed information about the traction battery and a table with its subcomponents
+In this section there is detailed information about the traction battery and a table with its subcomponents

 ##### Creation of a quality incident from detailed view